durgasreearava04/Smart-Aquaculture-IOT-Monitoring/README.md

 This project presents an IoT-based smart aquaculture monitoring system that continuously monitors critical water quality parameters such as pH and Dissolved Oxygen (DO).
 The collected data is transmitted to the cloud, visualized on a dashboard, and used to trigger aeration alerts when threshold limits are violated.

 ## System Architecture
-The system follows a standard IoT edge–cloud architecture.
+The system follows a standard IoT edge–cloud architecture as shown in the diagram below.
 ![System Architecture Diagram](system_architecture_diagram.png)